npinochet/tchsm-libdtc/README.md

 The library however is not being run directly, so in order to make its configuration file reachable to it you need to set the TCHSM_CONFIG environment variable to the path of the cryptoki.conf file just generated.

-We also provide an easy to deploy [demo](https://github.com/niclabs/docker/tree/master/tchsm/demo/ubuntulatest-knot) using docker containers, you can use it as template.
+We also provide an easy to deploy [demo](https://github.com/niclabs/docker/tree/master/tchsm/) using docker containers, you can choose a demo implemented with KNOT or BIND and OpenDNSSEC.

 ## Supported mechanisms